senarvi/senarvi.github.io/_posts/2016-12-11-kaldi-lattices.md

 ---
 layout: post
 title: "Kaldi lattices"
-description: "About Kaldi lattice format, and converting it to SLF for rescoring"
+description: "Introduction to working with Kaldi lattices, and differences to SLF"
 category:
 tags: []
 ---